-The students are the center of the Prindle Institute for Ethics.
+Students are the center of the Prindle Institute for Ethics.
 Most of the programming at the Institute is directed toward students and involves their participation at every level.
-In addition to lectures, workshops, and discussion forums, the Institute offers several different types of individual grants and awards to students.
+In addition to the Prindle Prize program, the Institute offers several other types of individual grants and awards to students.

 Annually the Symposium affords an outstanding opportunity for student scholars and creative writers to present and discuss their ethics-related work with leading scholars and creative writers in their fields and to participate in significant discussions of ethical concerns.
 The Prindle Institute will pay travel and lodging expenses for the students whose works are selected.
-See Call for Essays and Creative Writing Projects and Conference Schedule.
-For further information contact Nicki Hewell, firstname.lastname@example.org.
+Check out this year's Call for Papers and Conference Schedule.
+For further information contact Linda Clute, Operations Manager, firstname.lastname@example.org.

 This year sixteen undergraduates each semester will serve as paid student interns at the Prindle Institute.
-The Student Interns, chaired by the Lead Undergraduate Intern, advise the Director regarding student involvement at the Institute.
+The Student Interns, chaired by two Lead Undergraduate Interns, advise the Director regarding student involvement at the Institute.
 These students provide energy, commitment and multiple perspectives.
 They also act as hosts for visitors to the Institute, and, most importantly, help to plan programs for students.
-For more information, contact Molly McGonigal, email@example.com.
+For more information, contact Linda Clute, Operations Manager, firstname.lastname@example.org.

 For twelve years DePauw has sponsored teams in the Ethics Bowl competition.
 Since 2004, DePauw’s teams have won or placed second at the Central States Regional competition six times and moved on to participate in the APPE Ethics Bowl National Championship Competition.
-The 2005-2006 and 2007-2008 teams advanced to the quarter-final rounds at the national contest, and the 2011-2012 team advanced to the semi-final round.
+The 2005-2006 and 2007-2008 teams advanced to the quarter-final rounds at the national contest, and the 2011-2012 team advanced to the semi-final round, and the 2012-2013 team emerged from the Seventeeth Intercollegiate Ethics Bowl Championship as the national champion.
 Several Prindle interns have been actively involved in Ethics Bowl and the Prindle Institute has supported student travel to the national competition.
 Professor of Philosophy Marcia McKelligan coaches the team and selects its members.
 She is assisted by Robert Newton, professor emeritus of philosophy.
-Any student who is interested should contact Marcia McKelligan, firstname.lastname@example.org.
+Additional information can be found here.
+Any student who is interested should contact Marcia McKelligan, email@example.com.